 Due to the demographic change towards an aging population, society must find ways to assist elderly people to stay active at home longer.
-While currently this support is mainly provided by human caregivers, technology will play a more and more important role both for elderly persons and caregivers.
-In Europe a roadmap has been defined in the last years called Ambient Assisting Living (AAL) [1].
-The business context of AAL is rich in terms of technology (from tele-health systems to robotics) but also in terms of stakeholders (from service providers to policy makers, including core technology or platform developers).
+Currently, this support is mainly provided by human caregivers, but in the future technology is expected to play a more and more important role both for elderly persons and caregivers.
+In Europe, a roadmap has been defined in the last years called Ambient Assisting Living (AAL).
+A software platform for AAL was described in our previous paper entitled An Ambient Assisted Living Framework Supporting Personalization Based on Ontologies [1].
+This paper is an extended version of the latter, which introduces improvements to the self-diagnostic features of the framework.